What is congenital hydrocephalus?

 If pressure builds in the brain, your baby may:

 A fetal ultrasound can sometimes show the problem before birth.
-But most cases are found during a physical exam soon after birth.
+But it can be found during a physical exam soon after birth.
 Your doctor may suspect that your baby has congenital hydrocephalus if your baby's head is larger than normal.

 Your baby may need imaging tests, such as a CT scan, an MRI, or an ultrasound, that can give a picture of the brain with more detail.
 Genetic tests may be done in some cases.

-Early treatment—before age 4 months—is important to help limit or prevent brain damage.
+Early treatment can help limit or prevent injury to the brain.
 Treatment focuses on reducing the amount of fluid in the brain to relieve pressure.

-In most cases, the doctor places a flexible tube, called a shunt, in the brain to drain the fluid.
+The doctor may place a flexible tube, called a shunt, in the brain to drain the fluid.
 The shunt carries fluid to another part of the body (usually the belly or the heart), which then absorbs the fluid.
 The shunt may stay in the brain for life, though it may have to be fixed or replaced later if it becomes blocked or infected.

-A surgery called endoscopic third ventriculostomy (ETV) may be used instead of a shunt in some cases.
+A surgery called endoscopic third ventriculostomy (ETV) may be used.
 In ETV, a small hole is made in the deep part of the brain so that the fluid in the brain can flow freely.